aabdygaziev/aabdygaziev.github.io/_posts/2020-5-24-Image-Preprocessing.md

-# Image Processing with Numpy
+---
+layout: post
+title: You're up and running!
+---
 ***

   “A picture is worth a thousand words”

 ***

 Machine Learning is a big field to be in.
 Sometimes you might get lost in it which happened to me.
 I wanted to do everything.
 I did several projects, and finally I found a joy working with images, so I decided to specialize in application of deep learning in ***Computer Vision***.